Nematodirus leporis

 Thank you

-N. leporis is a thin-necked intestinal worm that is occasionally found in wild rabbits and hares.
-Pet-rabbits that live in temperate, cold, and elevated environments can also be infested.
-N. neomexicanus, N. arizonensis and N. triangularis have furthermore been reported in wild rabbits.
-There is no reported public health danger related to this parasite.
+The parasitic nematode Nematodirus leporis generally experiences a peak infestation during the spring months.
+It is a thin-necked intestinal worm that is occasionally found in wild rabbits and hares.
+Pet rabbits residing in temperate, cold, or elevated environments are also susceptible to infestation.
+Additionally, the presence of N. neomexicanus, N. arizonensis, and N. triangularis has been documented in wild rabbits.
+There is no reported public health risk related to this parasite

 The life cycle of Nematodirus leporis is direct, with no intermediate host.
-The thick-layered eggs are much larger (250*100 mm - micrometer) than those from other Trichostrongylidae and are extremely resistant to desiccation and to freezing conditions or snow.
-Usually the eggs have started to divide rapidly and 1 to 8 dark cells can be observed.
-The development of the larvae is generally slow, up to 2 months in temperate climates.
-It is dependent on the humidity and the temperature of the environment.
-During hatching, the larva shed the first-stage-cuticle, which is left behind in the egg-shell.
-The L3 larva remains within in the egg- shell, which provides protection against adverse environmental conditions.
-The L3 larvae can thus survive up to one year in pasture fields.
-Once the L3 larva is ingested by the host, it will exsheath and move to the paramucosal lumen of the small intestine, and molt into the L4 and immature adults.
+The eggs, which are thick-layered, are significantly larger (250*100 micrometer) compared to those from other Trichostrongylidae species.
+They demonstrate exceptional resistance to desiccation, freezing conditions, and snow.
+Typically, the eggs have begun to divide rapidly, with one to eight dark cells being visible under a microscope.
+The development of the larvae is generally slow, with a duration of up to two months in temperate climates.
+It is contingent upon the environmental humidity and temperature.
+During the hatching process, the larva sheds the first-stage cuticle, which is left behind in the eggshell.
+The L3 larva remains within the eggshell, which provides protection against adverse environmental conditions.
+This allows the L3 larvae to survive for up to one year in pasture fields.
+After the L3 larva is ingested by the host, it will exsheath and move to the paramucosal lumen of the small intestine.
+There, it will molt into the L4 and immature adults.

 www.janssenpharmaceutica.be/jah/pages/owners/o_sheep2.htm